Nikki Lane

 Nikki Lane (born October 17, 1983) is an American country music singer-songwriter and artist.
 She has released four albums: Walk of Shame, All or Nothin', Highway Queen, and Denim & Diamonds.

 Early life and education

 Lane was born in Greenville, South Carolina, and dropped out of high school there.
-She then worked as a fashion designer for a time, before moving to Los Angeles in 2006 and later to New York City.
-After doing so, she broke up with a country musician, who left her to record an album in Alabama; this experience inspired her to begin writing country music songs.
-Lane, who now lives in Nashville, also owns and operates a clothing store called "High Class Hillbilly".
+She then worked as a fashion designer, before moving to Los Angeles in 2006 and later to New York City.
+After doing so, she broke up with a country musician, who left her to record an album in Alabama.
+This experience inspired her to begin writing country music songs.